appydave/fli_video/docs/technical-specifications.md

 ## Application Overview

+FliVideo is a Video Asset Managment tool created by a YouTuber `@AppyDave` for YouTubers.

+It provides a set of image, video and workflow management tools to help its creator 'AppyDave' to automate and systemetize the video production process.

+The intiial idea behind FliVideo was Zappier for YouTubers, but it is evolving with a range of capabilities around script, b-roll and presenation canvas automation.

+### Video Recording Managment

-This document provides an overview of a specialized application designed primarily for video content creators using Ecamm Live on the Mac, and adaptable for OBS users.
+FliVideo initially targeted video content creators using Ecamm Live on the Mac, and adaptable for OBS users.

 Tailored for projects ranging from individual YouTube videos to episodes in a podcast series, the application fits seamlessly into the workflow between video recording and editing.

 It streamlines the post-recording process, encompassing file organization, renaming, and assembly of video recordings, thereby enhancing the efficiency and structure of content creation.

 ### Core Functionality